Chelsea Street Bridge (Royalton, Vermont): History

 A bridge was planned on the site as early as Daniel Tarbell Jr. planned South Royalton.
-At the time, some residents would cross the fordway, or cross the bridge in the village of Royalton, which Tarbell did not want to encourage.
+At the time, some residents would cross the ford-way, or cross the bridge in the village of Royalton, which Tarbell did not want to encourage.
 The town and its road committee were not responsive, so Tarbell convinced several residents to promise money in signing a subscription paper.
 Contractors were hired, and so the first bridge, a covered bridge made of wood, was completed in 1848.

 The new bridge connected the new village of South Royalton to the rest of Royalton, and later to the stagecoach route to Chelsea and Tunbridge (present-day Route 110).
 It was a toll bridge, with gates, a gate keeper, and a few cents' toll.
 This bridge was torn down in 1903, replaced with a single-lane camelback iron truss bridge, with a cost of $12,282, including about $5,000 for the abutments.
 Though the iron bridge was the only bridge on the White River to withstand the Great Flood of 1927, the village's approach to the bridge washed away, leaving a 150-foot chasm.
 A two-lane bridge extension was built of concrete to fill the gap.
 The 1903 bridge was removed in 1935, after which a new iron bridge was built.
 The new bridge was a two-lane Parker through truss bridge, and cost $30,021.
 The bridge was comparable to others built after the 1927 flood, and was identical to Bethel's River Street Bridge, built in 1928.